Hej Stockholm, the capital of Sweden!

 7. Consider alternative accommodations other than hotels.

-• Not too far or inaccessible from city
+• Be not too far or inaccessible from city

 • Looks decent, not dodgy

 • Not sky-high prices

-In the end, I booked a room in a hostel!
+In the end, I booked a private room in a hostel!
 It was also my first hostel stay ever. =D

 Located in Sodermalm, Skanstulls Hostels is a hotel with quirky decor.
 I booked a private double room at 16sqm, for SEK 1540 (= S$252 / USD$176) for 2 nights.
-Staff was professional and polite, my room was pretty cosy (although I wished it could be a bit more brighter), and the common areas were decorated really wonderfully.
+Staff was professional and polite, my room was pretty cosy (although I wished it could be a little bit brighter), and the common areas were decorated really wonderfully.

-To dispel misconceptions about hostels, I have to tell you, hostels in Scandinavia can actually be really gorgeous places.
+To dispel misconceptions about hostels, I have to tell you, hostels in Scandinavia can be really gorgeous.
 It also doesn’t mean you need to stay in mixed dormitory rooms and/or interact with a bunch of people all the time (it’s very exhausting for Introverts).
 There are quiet hostels where you can just do your own thing; we’re not in high school anymore 😉 Or Stockholm Hostel which officially prohibits loud music, smoking and drinking of alcohol within premises.
+Generator Hostel is also very popular.
 Give Scandinavian hostels a chance!

 Or you can stay on a boat hotel/hostel in Stockholm!

 Prices vary on your choice of room type.
 If you’re looking for something interesting, and since you’re gonna spend the money anyway, might as well choose a boat hotel!
-This is the most famous one in Stockholm: AF Chapman.
-I’ve no experience from staying there though, so do your research first ya!
+This is the most famous boat hostel in Stockholm: AF Chapman.
+I haven’t experienced staying there though, do some research first ya!

 There’s a strange practice about hostels in Sweden though.

 You need to rent bed linen from the hostel at an extra charge if it’s not included, or bring your own from home.
 This refers to the sheet covering your bed, the duvet cover and pillow cover.
-You also need to load the bed linen yourself.
+You also need to put on the bed linen yourself.
 The good news about this is, at least you know they’re fresh sheets.
 My hostel provided the linen and placed it on my bed.